QuantEcon/lecture-jax/lectures/jax_intro.md

 JAX can use automatic differentiation to compute gradients.

-This can be extremely useful in optimization, root finding and other applications.
+This can be extremely useful for optimization and solving nonlinear systems.

+We will see significant applications later in this lecture series.

-Here's a very simple illustration, involving the function
+For now, here's a very simple illustration involving the function

 ```{code-cell} ipython3
 def f(x):